 - 9.4 There are 17 Conservation Areas designated in the Borough including the most recently designated Conservation Area for Haslar Barracks and the extended Bury Road Conservation Area.
-There are 201 Listed entries covering approximately 540 Listed Buildings and/or structures, and approximately 100 Locally Listed Buildings and 12 Scheduled Ancient Monuments (SAMs).
+There are 201 Listed entries covering approximately 550 Listed Buildings and/or structures, and approximately 100 Locally Listed Buildings and 14 Scheduled Ancient Monuments (SAMs).
 There are a number of Historic Parks and Gardens including the grounds of the Royal Hospital Haslar and Haslar Royal Naval Cemetery, which are both Grade II Registered Parks of National Importance.
 Policy LP11: Designated Assets seeks to conserve and where possible enhance heritage assets and a number of buildings and features are listed.
-Further information on the Borough's heritage assets is available online: www.gosport.gov.uk/conservation - 9.5 Figure 42 identifies previous changes to heritage assets since the plan was adopted in October 2015.
-Two new listings at Fort Monckton are reported in this monitoring period, these were however listed by Historic England in 2018.
-There have also been seven new listings at Fort Blockhouse, Haslar Road in November 2020.
+Further information on the Borough's heritage assets is available online: www.gosport.gov.uk/conservation - 9.5 Figure 44 identifies previous changes to heritage assets since the plan was adopted in October 2015.
+The most recent changes were seven new listings at Fort Blockhouse, Haslar Road in November 2020.